butlergroup/google_maps_places_autocomplete_widgets_butlerfork/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+What happened?

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior (as minimally and concisely as possible):
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'